marklogic-community/data-explorer/README.md

       another port (see ml-gradle github for details).
 - No search tab, and/or no wizard tab. - Likely need security roles added to the current user - even admin needs a role for these tabs to be visible on the UI.
 - Missing databases - Only databases that have application server are shown in database list.
+- Databases with 0 (zero) documents - Check that the user has the permissions/roles to see the data.
-- Database counts are incorrect - The counts are based on the permissions available to the user, so check permissions to the data first.
+- Database counts are incorrect - The counts are based on the permissions available to the user, so check permissions (roles) to the data first.